Darakah/obsidian-timelines/README.md

 ## Inserting a Timeline

 Before inserting a timeline, each note that is to be included must possess the following:
-1. the `timeline` tag either in its YAML or inline (a note without a timeline tag is ignored when building a timeline)
+1. the `timeline` tag either in its YAML (a note without a timeline tag is ignored when building a timeline)
 2. a `timeline info block` which contains the timeline information needed to display the note (explanation of the different parameters can be found below in the README):

 ```html